ConvertKit/convertkit-wordpress/readme.txt

 ConvertKit is the go-to marketing hub for creators that helps you grow and monetize your audience with ease.

-Grow your audience: Increase subscribers with beautiful landing pages, sign up forms, and link pages that make your work stand out.
+**Grow your audience:** Increase subscribers with beautiful landing pages, sign up forms, and link pages that make your work stand out.

-Automate your marketing: Create lasting connections and promote like a pro with our intuitive email editor and powerful sales funnels.
+**Automate your marketing:** Create lasting connections and promote like a pro with our intuitive email editor, powerful sales funnels and subscriber list segmentation using tags.

-Sell your digital products: Market and sell your digital products and subscriptions with ConvertKit to drive higher conversions and save big on fees.
+**Sell your digital products:** Market and sell your digital products and subscriptions with ConvertKit to drive higher conversions and save big on fees.

 If you are not yet using ConvertKit, [creating an account](https://app.convertkit.com/users/signup?plan=1k) is 100% free and only takes you about 30 seconds.